 This LA institution has been frying dough since 1965, and Stan himself still works behind the counter.
 His oversize, sugary confections arrive individually wrapped in wax paper, like a box of cheeseburgers (and with a similar calorie count).
 Try the famous Peanut Butter Donut—a chocolate chip-covered, paw-sized monstrosity, with a thick patty of Reese's peanut butter hiding inside.
 Which is good, because dunking into the peanut butter jar just gets messy.

-Coffee Not Included The Hot List: Mail-Order Donuts
+The Hot List: Mail-Order Donuts

 Welcome back—we hope you had a good weekend.
 And if you're hungry, maybe a little hungover, and your mind's wandering, we have good news.
 We want to tell you about one of humankind's greatest long-distance achievements (along with the remote control and sexting): the mail-order donut.
 Because while it's too late to prevent today's suffering, it's not too early to prevent tomorrow's.